100 miles of trails along 42 miles of Lake Superior’s Shore

 Sand Point Marsh Trail

 A short distance up the North Country Trail, the Marsh Trail boardwalk leads you to this interesting wetland area.
 Interpretive exhibits relate the rich natural and cultural heritage of the area.
 Old beach ridges, an active beaver colony, white cedar and black spruce swamp communities dominate the scene.
-The best times for this talk are early and later in the day.
+The best times for this walk are early and later in the day.
 This 1/2 mile fully-accessible trail begins across from the Sand Point Beach just four miles northeast of Munising.
 Follow H58 to the Washington Street Junction and travel two miles past the hospital.

 White Pine Interpretive Trail

-This easy .7-mile loop includes a stand of a stand of 250- to 300-year old White Pines.
-Take 30 minutes to an hour to enjoy this walk on a warm summer day when the cool, moist, microclimates of the north woods can be appreciated to their fullest.
+This easy 0.7-mile loop includes a stand of a stand of 250- to 300-year-old White Pines.
+Take 30 minutes to an hour to enjoy this walk on a warm summer day when the cool, moist, micro climates of the north woods can be appreciated to their fullest.
 A brochure is available at the trailhead.
 Trail begins at Little Beaver Lake Campground.

 Log Slide Trail

-The .4-mile fully accessible trail leads through nature hardwoods to an old log landing at the former site of the log slide.
+The 0.4-mile fully accessible trail leads through mature hardwoods to an old log landing at the former site of the log slide.
 Interpretive exhibits relate the logging and dune building history of the area.
 An elevated platform provides views of the Grand Sable Dunes and Au Sable Point in the distance.
 Located seven miles west of Grand Marais, then about one mile north on Log Slide Road.

-Beaver Lake Loop: Several hikes can be made in the Beaver Lake area.
-From the campground, a circle hike east around Beaver Lake and back along Beaver Creek is 3 1/2 miles.
+Several hikes can be made in the Beaver Lake area.
+From the campground a circle hike east around Beaver Lake and back along Beaver Creek is 3 1/2 miles.
 From the campground out to Lake Superior and back is 1 1/2 miles.
-This is a beautiful area with potential for wildlife sightings in the water.
+The is a beautiful area with potential for wildlife sightings in the water.
 Take H58 north of Munising 20 miles, then three miles north on Little Beaver Road.

-White Birch Trail is a 2-mile self-guided interpretive trail that explores the natural history of the uploads adjacent to the lake – an environment very different from that near the campground.
+This two-mile self-guided interpretive trail explores the natural history of the uplands adjacent to the lake – an environment very different from that near the campground.
 Trail begins at the east end of Twelvemile Beach Campground.